We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 In general, hybrid or innerspring mattresses offer more support than all-foam options, which may be too soft.

-“A good mattress is a medium-firm one that will allow for uniform pressure throughout the body and not cause excess pressure to bony prominences such as hips and shoulders,” says Moreland.
+“A good mattress is a medium-firm one that will allow for uniform pressure throughout the body and not cause excess pressure to bony prominences such as hips and shoulders,” Moreland says.

 Sleeping positions

-Keep in mind that the best firmness will depend on a few different factors, including your preferred sleeping position, your body size and weight, and whether you share your bed with a partner or pet.
+Keep in mind that the best mattress will also depend on your preferred sleeping position, your body size and weight, and whether you share your bed with a partner or pet.

 Other things to consider